OVERVIEW: The Osprey Foundation addresses a number of global development challenges including water and sanitation, gender equality and food security.

-IP TAKE: The Osprey Foundation tends to build lasting, long-term relationships with its grantees lessening the funding opportunities for newcomers; however, several grassroots organizations enjoy multi-year support from Osprey and make it onto Osprey's grantee list.
+IP TAKE: The Osprey Foundation tends to build lasting, long-term relationships with its grantees, restricting the funding opportunities for newcomers; however, several grassroots organizations enjoy multi-year support from Osprey and make it onto Osprey's grantee list.

-PROFILE: Founded with wealth developed from years as a successful career in finance in 2003, Bill Clarke dedicates now dedicates himself full-time to the Osprey Foundation.
-His years spent working in the Mayan communities of the Guatemalan highlands inspired his current focus areas on WASH and cook stoves in the developing world.
+PROFILE: Founded in 2003 with wealth accumulated from a successful career in finance, Bill Clarke now dedicates himself full-time to the Osprey Foundation.
+His years spent working in the Mayan communities of the Guatemalan highlands inspired his current focus areas on WASH and cookstoves in the developing world.
 The foundation strives to "empower individuals and communities through education, health, economic opportunity and human rights in a sustainable way."
 It envisions a world of equality, tolerance and equanimity.

 Osprey does not have a specific global development grantmaking program.
 However, related grants are awarded through the foundation's four main areas of focus:

-Health and Wellness.
-Areas of interest here include clean cookstoves, sustainable community development, family wellness, and education.
+- Health and Wellness.
+Areas of interest include clean cookstoves, sustainable community development, family wellness, and education.

 Osprey restricts its grantmaking to Africa, the Middle East, Latin America, and its hometown of Baltimore, Maryland.
 For a more concrete idea of the types of organization’s Osprey funds, examine its Current Grantee list.